 - Specify optimizer.type: GlobalOptimizer, optimizer.target.type: Atomistic and optimizer.selection.type: USPEXClassic. - Specify composition in optimizer.target.compositionSpace block.
-See Section 5.5.1 for details. - Optionally specify optimizer.target.ionDistances and optimizer.target.conditions.
-See Section 5.5 and Section 5.5.5 for details. - Specify cellUtility.dim: 2. - Specify surface region thickness in cellUtility.thickness. - Specify two cell vectors (the periodic ones) in optimizer.target.cellUtility.cellVectors.
-See Section 5.5.2 for details. - Specify feature to be optimized in optimizer.optType (fitness).
+See Section 5.6.1 for details. - Optionally specify optimizer.target.ionDistances and optimizer.target.conditions.
+See Section 5.6 and Section 5.6.6 for details. - Specify cellUtility.dim: 2. - Specify surface region thickness in cellUtility.thickness. - Specify feature to be optimized in optimizer.optType (fitness).
 For variable-composition calculation provide intensive property (enthalpyCCH instead of enthalpy).
-See Section 5.4 for details. - Additionally and optionally specify optimizer.selection.optType.
+See Section 5.5 for details. - Additionally and optionally specify optimizer.selection.optType.
 This feature if specified will be used in selection procedure instead of optimizer.optType.
 Usually you will want to specify here the same quality as in optimizer.optType but with aging procedure involved.
 In case of single parameter optimization this is trivial, but if yo do pareto optimization you will have choice what features should be aged.
-See Section 5.4 for details. - Specify population size in optimizer.selection.popSize and optionally initial population size in optimizer.selection.initialPopSize.
-See Section 5.6 for details.
+See Section 5.5 for details. - Specify population size in optimizer.selection.popSize and optionally initial population size in optimizer.selection.initialPopSize.
+See Section 5.7 for details. - Assign fraction ranges to the variation operators to be used in the calculation in optimizer.selection. fractions.
+See Section 5.7 for details.

-- Assign fraction ranges to the variation operators to be used in the calculation in optimizer.selection. fractions.
-See Section 5.6 for details. - Define all needed ab initio calculation sections and use them in stages.
+- Define all needed ab initio calculation sections and use them in stages.
 Do not forget to specify vacuumSize which should be sufficiently large to prevent interaction between periodic images of slabs.
-See Section 5.7 for details. - Define substrate in corresponding section and use it in optimizer.target.environmentUtility. environments.
+See Section 5.8 for details. - Define substrate in corresponding section and use it in optimizer.target.environmentUtility. environments.
 Provide a file containing substrate in VASP5 POSCAR format, specify pbc and bufferThickness.
 The file can be constructed using online utility: Substrate. - Specify numParallelCalcs, numGenerations and stopCrit parameters.
 See Section 5.2 fro details.